Pull-up resistor: Applications

 Typical uses of pull-up (PU) and pull-down (PD) resistors with mating connectors.
 When the connectors are detached, the PD holds "connected" at logic low to indicate this condition, and "app_signal" is held at its desired default state (logic high in this case) by the PU.
 When the connectors are mated, "connected" is driven to logic high by Vcc, thus indicating a good connection, and "app_signal" is actively driven to logic low or high as determined by the logic buffer.

-A pull-up resistor may be used when interfacing logic gates to inputs.
-For example, an input signal may be pulled by a resistor, then a switch or jumper strap can be used to connect that input to ground.
-This can be used for configuration information, to select options or for troubleshooting of a device.
-For a switch that is used to connect a circuit to ground, a pull-up resistor (connected between the circuit and V_{CC}) ensures a well-defined voltage (i.e. V_{CC}) when the switch is open.
-For a switch that is used to connect a circuit to V_{CC} (e.g. if the switch is used to transmit a "high" signal when closed), a pull-down resistor connected between the circuit and ground ensures a well-defined ground voltage (i.e. logical low) across the remainder of the circuit when the switch is open.